Reflections two years into the PhD

 - Just because you can work on something doesn’t mean you should.
 Taking an idea all the way to a publication is incredibly time consuming.
 And there are fixed costs to the endeavor that don’t scale and aren’t particularly educational, e.g. making Figure 4 for the 30th time with a slightly different color scheme this time.

-- Think about if this project went perfectly according to plan, what comes of it.
+- When deciding if a project is worth pursuing think “if this went perfectly according to plan, what comes of it?”
 If the outcome in this unrealistic scenario isn’t all that great then look further.